Davey Hiott

 David Rudolph Hiott (born October 20, 1960) is an American politician.
 He is a member of the South Carolina House of Representatives from the 4th District (covering parts of Pickens and Pickens County), serving since 2005.
 He is a member of the Republican party.

 Political career

 Hiott has served as Chairman of the Agriculture, Natural Resources and Environmental Affairs Committee.
 He remains a member of that Committee, and now also serves on the House Rules Committee.
-He is a vocal advocate for less gun control and for pro-life policies.
+He is a vocal advocate for fewer restrictions on legal firearm ownership and supported anti-abortion policies.

 Hiott is the majority leader of the Republican party, elected in 2022 and re-elected in 2024.